The Singapore PSC

 D. Transfer of service among services other than transfers to the Administrative Service.

-Following the devolution, the PSC serves as the final appellate body to consider appeals against decisions of the Special Personnel Board.
+The PSC is the final appellate body to consider appeals against decisions of the Special Personnel Board.

-To recruit and develop talent for the Singapore Public Service through PSC Scholarships, as well as coordinate the efforts of scholarship-awarding public sector agencies.
+talent for the Singapore Public Service through PSC Scholarships, as well